 Introduction:

-Monitoring is the act of overseeing the progress of a clinical trial, which helps in ensuring that it is conducted, recorded, and reported in accordance with the protocol, Standard Operating Procedures (SOPs), Good Clinical Practice (GCP), and the applicable regulatory requirements.1 Declaration of Helsinki mentions that the ethics committee must have the right to monitor ongoing studies so that they can be conducted in the best way possible.2In United States of America (USA),the ethics committees are entrusted with the initial review of the proposed research protocols prior to project initiation and continuing responsibility of regular monitoring for the necessary Ethics compliance till completed.
+Monitoring is the act of overseeing the progress of a clinical trial, which helps in ensuring that it is conducted, recorded, and reported in accordance with the protocol, Standard Operating Procedures (SOPs), Good Clinical Practice (GCP), and the applicable regulatory requirements.1 Declaration of Helsinki mentions that the ethics committee must have the right to monitor ongoing studies so that they can be conducted in the best way possible.2In United States of America (USA),the ethics committees are entrusted with the initial review of the proposed interventional research protocols prior to project initiation and continuing responsibility of regular monitoring for the necessary Ethics compliance till completed.3

 In India, it is positive to see that the clinical trial monitoring scenario is changing.
-The DCGI office has monitored institutional ethics committees (IECs) and investigator to ensure ethical conduct of clinical studies.
-Numerous updates to policy and guidelines governing the clinical research in India have been introduced by the Indian regulatory authority.However, there is no matrix to find whether IEC is able to achieve its objective of patient protection in clinical research.
+The DCGI office has monitored institutional ethics committees (IECs) by site inspection and by reviewing the re- registration form of ethics committee with the Central Drugs Standard Control Organisation (CDSCO) which has monitoring as a pre requisite and investigator site to ensure ethical conduct of clinical studies.
+Numerous updates to policy and guidelines governing the clinical research in India have been introduced by the Indian regulatory authority which includes The National Accreditation Board for Hospitals and Healthcare Providers (NABH),Quality Council of India for Ethics committee.
+Subsection 1.4.5 of the Accreditation standards states that monitoring of trials shall be done to ensure equitable selection of subjects, with special attention to vulnerable and high‑risk subjects.4 However, there is no matrix to find whether IEC is able to achieve its objective of patient protection in clinical research.

 IECs do passive monitoring by reviewing the continuing review reports, protocol violations, safety reports and completion reports submitted to them by the study team from time to time at regular intervals.
-However, this form of “passive monitoring” may not portray the real-life scenario of the clinical trial conduct.
-Though passive monitoring is done regularly by IEC but, according to 2017 ICMR Guidelines for Research, there is a strong need for “active monitoring” as well.3
+However, this form of “passive monitoring” may not portray the real-life scenario of the clinical trial conduct.3,5 Though passive monitoring is done regularly by IEC but, according to 2017 ICMR Guidelines for Research, there is a strong need for “active monitoring” as well.6

-Site monitoring procedure is existing in KEM IEC SOP from 14th November 2008.
-The authors have already done a study to find the EC monitoring practices at KEM hospital from 2008-2010 and found lot of lapses at the site.4This study was planned as a follow-up to the previous study conducted, to analyze the reports of site monitoring visits made by the IECs in the past seven years (2011-2017) and compare the practices now with the past findings from (2008-2010).
+Site monitoring procedure is existing in KEM IEC SOP from 14th November 2008.7 The authors have already done a study to find the EC monitoring practices at KEM hospital from 2008-2010 and found lot of lapses at the site.5 This study was planned as a follow-up to the previous study conducted, to analyze the reports of site monitoring visits made by the IECs in the past seven years (2011-2017) and compare the practices now with the past findings from (2008-2010).
 This paper also discusses consequent recommendations made to the investigators as also action taken by the IEC against the study teams.

 Methodology: